Housefly-hub/Pick_and_Place_Robot/README.md

 ## 💻 Arduino Code

-The main Arduino sketch is in `robot_arm.ino`.
+The main Arduino sketch is in `PickandPlace_Robot.cpp`.
 It includes:
 - `EndEffector` class to manage electromagnet control.
 - Smooth servo rotation through gradual positioning.
 - Homing and referencing of the vertical axis.